 11. Scare off those pesky birds, stuff a scarecrow.

 14. Make seed starter cups out of shredded paper pulp.
 I haven’t tried this one yet, but what a fantastic idea!
 I imagine that they work just like toilet paper roll seed starters and would prove to be sturdier.
-Find a tutorial here:
+Find a tutorial here.

 There are a few kinds of paper that you want to keep OUT of your garden because they do not break down easily, or may contain harmful chemicals.
 Be sure to keep the colored glossy paper, and that pesky envelope plastic, out of your shredding paper.
 It can be included in the things you will burn but not in your garden or compost.

 After doing my research, I’ve decided that shredded paper should be considered an asset, rather than a liability on the homestead.
 There are so many eco-friendly uses for it, that it seems a shame to send it to the recycling center instead of benefiting my home.